Home Page Tabs

 More than 12,000 people, combined, turned out across the state to march for life on three separate weekends in January and February.

-A bipartisan group of 53 freshman members of the 115th U.S. Congress released a document entitled the "Commitment to Civility,” authored by Rep. Johnson, memorializing their agreement to restore collegiality, trust and civility to the Congress.
+A bipartisan group of leaders in 115th U.S. Congress released a document entitled the "Commitment to Civility," authored by Rep. Johnson, memorializing their agreement to restore collegiality, trust and civility to the Congress.